-|The Association Between The Serum Level of 25-hydroxy Vitamin D And the Echocardiographic Indices of Left Ventricular Function In Patients with Non Significant Coronary Artery Disease|
+|The Association Between the Serum Level of 25-Hydroxy Vitamin D and the Echocardiographic Indices of Left Ventricular Function in Patients With no Significant Coronary Artery Disease|

 |Kamal Khadem Vatan1, Venus Shahabi Raberi1, Naser Khalili1, Sahar Ajdari 1|

-|1Department of Cardiology and Cardiovascular Medicine ,Urmia University of Medical Sciences, Urmia, Iran|
+|1Urmia University of Medical Sciences, Urmia, Iran|

 Viewed : 2676 times

 Downloaded : 1301 times.

-Keywords : 25-hydroxy vitamin, LV diastolic function, LV systolic function Slow coronary flow; coronary artery disease
+Keywords : 25-Hydroxy vitamin, LV diastolic function, LV systolic function slow coronary flow, Coronary artery disease

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Materials and Methods: This cross-sectional study was performed on 80 consecutive patients who were candidate for diagnostic coronary angiography and without evidences of CAD, but with evidences of SCF or minimal CAD.
-The serum level of 25-hydroxy vitamin D was measured by ELISA method.in order to evaluate the systolic and diastolic function of the left ventricle, patients were evaluated with transthoracic 2D ,Doppler echocardiography and TDI.
+Materials and Methods: This cross-sectional study was performed on 80 consecutive patients who were the candidate for diagnostic coronary angiography and demonstrated a sign of slow coronary flow (SCF) or minimal coronary artery disease (CAD) while without any evidence of CAD.
+The serum level of 25-hydroxy vitamin D was measured by ELISA (enzyme-linked immunosorbent assay) method.
+Finally, patients were evaluated by transthoracic 2D, Doppler echocardiography, and tissue Doppler imaging in order to investigate the systolic and diastolic function of the left ventricle.

 Cite By, Google Scholar